binerogroup/documentation/networking/subnet/dhcp.rst

 .. tip::

-   When assigning a DHCP scope (or pool), leave some room for potential statically assigned addresses as well as the gateway address.
+   When assigning a DHCP scope (or pool), leave some room for potential statically assigned addresses and the gateway address.

    A typical recommendation would be to reserve the first 10-20 addresses in a subnet, depending on the subnet